New Mexico: Etymology

 New Mexico received its name long before the present-day country of Mexico won independence from Spain and adopted that name in 1821.
 The name "Mexico" derives from Nahuatl and originally referred to the heartland of the Mexica, the rulers of the Aztec Empire, in the Valley of Mexico.
-Following their conquest of the Aztecs in the early 16th century, the Spanish began exploring what is now the Southwestern United States calling it Nuevo México.
+After conquering the Aztecs in the early 16th century, the Spanish began exploring what is now the Southwestern United States, calling it Nuevo México after the region known as the Kingdom of Mexico.
 In 1581, the Chamuscado and Rodríguez Expedition named the region north of the Rio Grande San Felipe del Nuevo México.
-The Spaniards had hoped to find wealthy indigenous cultures similar to the Mexica.
-The indigenous cultures of New Mexico, however, proved to be unrelated to the Mexica and lacking in riches, but the name persisted.
+The Spaniards had hoped to find wealthy indigenous cultures similar to the Mexica; the indigenous cultures of New Mexico proved to be unrelated to the Mexica and lacking in riches, but the name persisted.

 Before statehood in 1912, the name "New Mexico" loosely applied to various configurations of territories in the same general area, which evolved throughout the Spanish, Mexican, and U.S. periods, but typically encompassed most of present-day New Mexico along with sections of neighboring states.